Chipsee/hardwaretest/README.md

 One Qt program which is used by Chipsee to test hardware.

 # Required Packages
-sudo apt install libqt5serialport5-dev qtdeclarative5-dev qml-module-qtquick2 qml-module-qtquick-controls
+sudo apt install git qt5-default make g++ libqt5serialport5-dev qtdeclarative5-dev qml-module-qtquick2 qml-module-qtquick-controls

 # Supported boards
 This program only supports Chipsee follow platform products now: